Gerrymandering: Canada

 Gerrymandering used to be prominent in Canadian politics, but is no longer prominent, after independent electoral boundary redistribution commissions were established in all provinces.
-Early in Canadian history, both the federal and provincial levels used gerrymandering to try to maximize partisan power.
-When Alberta and Saskatchewan were admitted to Confederation in 1905, their original district boundaries were set forth in the respective Alberta and Saskatchewan Acts.
-Federal Liberal cabinet members devised the boundaries to ensure the election of provincial Liberal governments.
-British Columbia used a combination of single-member and dual-member constituencies to solidify the power of the center-right British Columbia Social Credit Party until 1991.
+Early in Canadian history, both at the federal and provincial levels, gerrymandering was used to try to inflate representation for the government party.
+When Alberta and Saskatchewan became provinces in 1905, their original district boundaries were set forth in the respective Alberta and Saskatchewan Acts.
+Federal Liberal cabinet members tried to devise the boundaries to ensure the election of provincial Liberal governments.
+As it happened, the Liberals took a majority of votes in each province anyway.

+During the reign of the British Columbia Social Credit Party, British Columbia used a mixture of single-member and multiple-member constituencies to pack or crack the opposition vote and to solidify the power of the Social Credit party, until 1991.

-Since responsibility for drawing federal and provincial electoral boundaries was handed over to independent agencies, the problem has largely been eliminated at those levels of government.
-Manitoba was the first province to authorize a non-partisan group to define constituency boundaries in the 1950s.
-In 1964, the federal government delegated the drawing of boundaries for federal electoral districts to the non-partisan agency Elections Canada which answers to Parliament rather than the government of the day.
+After responsibility for drawing federal and provincial electoral boundaries was handed over to independent agencies, gerrymandering has largely been eliminated at those levels of government.
+In the 1950s, Manitoba was the first province to authorize a non-partisan group to define constituency boundaries.
+In 1964, the federal government delegated the drawing of boundaries for federal electoral districts to the non-partisan agency Elections Canada, which answers to Parliament rather than the government of the day.

 As a result, gerrymandering is not generally a major issue in Canada except at the civic level.
-Although city wards are recommended by independent agencies, city councils occasionally overrule them.
-That is much more likely if the city is not homogenous and different neighborhoods have sharply different opinions about city policy direction.
+Vancouver and some other cities do not district at all but elect their city councillors at-large city-wide.
+Although the boundaries of city wards are recommended by independent agencies, city councils occasionally overrule them.
+That is much more likely if the city is not homogenous and concentration of voters in different neighborhoods have different opinions about city policy direction, making it clear to politicians the impact produced by drawing boundaries in different ways.